nicoloval/NEMtropy/README.md

 one is a study case on a [directed graph](https://github.com/nicoloval/NEMtropy/blob/master/examples/Directed%20Graphs.ipynb), while the other is on an [undirected graph](https://github.com/nicoloval/NEMtropy/blob/master/examples/Undirected%20Graphs.ipynb).

-You can find all the available NEMtropy functions in the [documentation](https://nemtropy.readthedocs.io/en/master/index.html).
+You can find complete documentation about NEMtropy library in [docs](https://nemtropy.readthedocs.io/en/master/index.html).

 Development
 -----------